dphansti/mango/README.rst

 ~~~~~~~~~~

 ``distcutrangemin``
- When Mango determines the self-ligation cutoff this is the minimum distance it will consider. default = 1000
+ When Mango determines the self-ligation cutoff this is the minimum distance it will consider.
+Changing this setting is not recommended. default = 1000

 ``distcutrangemax``
- When Mango determines the self-ligation cutoff this is the maximum distance it will consider. default = 100000
+ When Mango determines the self-ligation cutoff this is the maximum distance it will consider.
+Changing this setting is not recommended. default = 100000

 ``biascut``
  Mango exlcudes very short distance PETS since they tend to arise from self-ligation of a single DNA framgent as opposed to interligation of two interacting fragments.
 To determine this distnce cutoff Mango determines the fraction of PETs at each distance that come from self-ligation and sets the cutoff at the point where the fraction is less than or equal to BIASCUT. default = 0.05